Inez Smith Reid: Family and education

-Inez Smith and her twin brother George Bundy Smith were born in New Orleans, Louisiana on April 7, 1937 to Reverend Sydney R Smith Sr and Beatrice Bundy, who was a teacher.
-They also had an older brother, Sydney R Smith.
+Inez Smith and her twin brother George Bundy Smith were born in New Orleans, Louisiana, on April 7, 1937, to Reverend Sidney R. Smith, Sr. and Beatrice Bundy, who was a teacher.
+They also had an older brother, Sidney R. Smith, Jr..
 Reid's mother moved her children to Washington, D.C., in 1938 or 1939, when it was still segregated.
 The family was reunited with extended relatives, and they lived with their grandmother and great uncle in the Black community of Northeast DC.
 Reid recalled her upbringing in DC as defined by her nurturing community and revolving around church, school and family, with family at the center of everything.
 Though many of the Black communities in DC at the time were producing highly educated Black professionals, many could not find work because of the prevalence of racism.
 Many professionals that had received PhDs and Masters from prestigious universities would return to teach in segregated Black high schools such as Dunbar High School, Reid's alma mater.
 At Dunbar, Reid was surrounded with highly educated Black faculty and motivated students.
 She recalled that this created an electric culture where students were constantly reminded of those who achieved greatness before them despite the odds.
 Reid studied French beginning in elementary school and eventually became fluent, and took on Latin in high school as well.

 When she graduated from high school, Reid studied at Howard University and then Tufts University, where she was exposed for the first time to students from different racial, ethnic and geographical backgrounds.
 When she started at Tufts as a sophomore, her intention was not to become a lawyer but rather gain a well-rounded education.
 Reid and her twin, who was studying at Yale, were majorly influenced by the 1954 major historic moment in American history for educational equity, Brown v Board of Education.
 Reid and her brother traveled to the Supreme Court in September 1958 to watch a decision related to Brown v Board, in which a case in Arkansas had been climbing the courts to prevent integration of schools in Little Rock.
 The case of Aaron v Cooper went to the supreme court, and Reid and her brother were able to witness Thurgood Marshall’s argument and the historic decision that continued the implementation of Brown v Board in all states.